Moonlighter Review

 Moonlighter

 A unique dungeon crawler, Moonlighter strives to tell the tale of a shopkeeper with the ambition to be more than just a simple merchant.
 A once thriving and bustling town of Rynoka was founded near the entrance to a set of gates that promised would-be adventurers and heroes untold treasures and glory.
-When too many adventurers didn’t return, the town was forced to close the gates for good, outside of one, and along with it, the town was all but abandoned.
-However, Will, an ambitious shopkeeper has dreams have becoming a hero, so while he runs the family shop during the day, he moonlights as a hero.
+When too many adventurers didn't return, the town was forced to close all but one of the gates, and along with it, the town was all but abandoned.
+However, Will, an ambitious shopkeeper, dreams of becoming a hero, so while he runs the family shop during the day, he moonlights as an adventurer.

-Day and night are experienced completely different in Moonlighter, as the daytime has you focus on running a business and performing tasks around town, but as the sun sets, you grab your sword and head into the randomly generated dungeons.
-You’ll need to sell the items looted from treasure chests and fallen creatures in your shop during the day.
-Running a successful shop means you can make your dungeon crawling experience easier, by purchasing upgraded equipment and weapons.
-However, if you fall in battle in one of the dungeon floors, you lose any items stored in your backpack; only retaining the loot stuffed into your pockets.
-In terms of actual space, that equates to keeping five different things, while losing 20 or more items (items can stack).
-Most of the time, death is a learning experience, but one element tied to the combat mechanics irks me, primarily since it led to quite a few unfair deaths.
+Day and night are experienced completely differently in Moonlighter, as daytime has you focusing on running a business and performing tasks around town, but as the sun sets, you grab your sword and head into the randomly generated dungeons.
+You'll need to sell items looted from treasure chests and fallen creatures in your shop during the day.
+Running a successful shop means you can make your dungeon crawling experience easier by purchasing upgraded equipment and weapons.
+However, if you fall in battle in one of the dungeon floors, you lose any items stored in your backpack, retaining only the loot stuffed into your pockets.
+In terms of actual space, that equates to keeping five different things while losing 20 or more items (items can stack).
+Most of the time, death is a learning experience, but one element tied to the combat mechanics irks me, primarily since it has led to quite a few unfair deaths.

-When attacking you’ll lunge forward enough that you’ll eventually be directly on top of enemies, taking damage in the process.
-For this reason, you are unable to mash the attack button repeatedly, and instead must balance the need to dish out damage, but remain unscathed in the same process.
+When attacking, you'll lunge forward enough that you'll eventually be directly on top of enemies, taking damage in the process.
+For this reason, you are unable to mash the attack button repeatedly and instead must balance the need to dish out damage while remaining unscathed.
 There are different types of weapons you can use to defend yourself, such as a sword and shield, big two-handed swords, bows, and even a broom.
-The sword and shield combination requires you to get very close to your foes to attack, and the shield can only deflect a limited amount of attacks before becoming unless.
+The sword and shield combination requires you to get very close to your foes to attack, and the shield can only deflect a limited amount of attacks before becoming useless.
 You can quickly swap between two different weapon types, giving you the advantage depending on what horrors lurk in the ensuing rooms.
-Luckily, you may come across health pools that regenerate your health, if you are short on healing potions.
+Luckily, you may come across health pools that regenerate your health if you are short on healing potions.

 Simply Put